<

 {}

 Allows setting different parameter values based on screen width.
-Keys are the maximum screen width in pixels, values are an object with parameters.
+Keys are the maximum screen width in pixels; values are objects with parameters.

 Example: